VA Certificate of Eligibility

 National Guard / Reserve 6 years, OR 90 days active duty under Title 10 Points statement or NGB Form 22 typically required

 Colorado has a large active-duty population near Fort Carson, Peterson Space Force Base, and the Air Force Academy.
-Colorado buyers in those communities often use VA loans as their primary purchase option.
-Florida is similar, with major installations near Tampa, Jacksonville, and Pensacola driving significant VA loan volume among Florida veterans each year.
+Buyers in those communities frequently use VA loans as their primary purchase option.
+Florida is similar, with major installations near Tampa, Jacksonville, and Pensacola driving high VA loan volume.
+You can check your eligibility directly on VA.gov before you apply, or let a lender pull the COE and find out in minutes.

 Three Ways to Get Your VA COE